Red Rock Roasters’ Commitment to Community Giving, Sustainability and Ethics in Sourcing

 At Red Rock Roasters, we have always included the prosperity and well-being of coffee producers among our top business goals.
-Since our earliest days, we have supported coffeeland NGOs, namely CoffeeKids, the Cafe Femenino Foundation, Pueblo a Pueblo, and the International Women’s Coffee Alliance.
+Since our earliest days, we have supported coffeeland NGOs, namely CoffeeKids, the Cafe Femenino Foundation, and the International Women’s Coffee Alliance.
 These projects help fill in the gaps between what producers need and what they have.

 But we also believe that paying a fair price for great coffee is the best policy.
 To that end, we pay up to 300% of market prices for our conventional (non-certified) coffee.
 We buy from the same producers, year after year, nurturing business partnerships over a decade old in many cases.

 We were the first roaster in New Mexico to sell Fair Trade certified coffees and to have our facility certified for Fair Trade processing.
 Our USDA Organic and Fair Trade USA certifications subject us to a high level of scrutiny, and not all roasters are up to the task.

 We are also the only Carbonfree Business Partner roaster in New Mexico.
 That means that our entire roasting operation is carbon neutral!
 Our utilities, employee commutes, delivery, shipping, printing, and travel to origin countries are offset by the third-party-verified Carbon Fund.